 This means that Advanced Placement examinations, the International Baccalaureate diploma, and international credentials will no longer be recognized for Harvard College credit toward the degree beginning with the students who enter the College in Fall 2020.
 These examinations will continue to serve as valuable placement tools, and certain examinations may still fulfill the College’s language requirement.

-As to the existing fourth-year Master’s degree option, those who will be juniors in the fall of 2020 (class of 2022) will have the opportunity to apply to the Graduate School of Arts and Sciences for a master's degree pursued concurrently with the bachelor's degree.
+As to the existing fourth-year Master’s degree option, those who will be juniors in the fall of 2020 (class of 2022) will have the opportunity to apply to the Graduate School of Arts and Sciences for a Concurrent Masters's.